 Benefits:

-On freelance marketplaces, back-end devs specify the minimum pay rate, usually from $10, or €9.
-In this case, customers can barely calculate the cost of service as most specialists offer such low rates only for something simple, e.g. consultation or project status analysis.
+On freelance marketplaces, back-end devs specify the minimum pay rate from which they start, usually from €9 or $10.
+This being the case, customers cannot estimate the cost of back-end development services as freelancers offer such low rates for only something simple, e.g. pre-consulting or making a plan.

 The British IT labour market sees a great difference between London salaries and those in other regions and counties.
-We have collected open positions for three occupational levels from reed.co.uk and indeed.co.uk, and sorted them by level and city (London and other cities and towns).
+We have collected open positions for 3 occupational levels from reed.co.uk and indeed.co.uk, then sorted them by level and city (London | other cities and towns).
 After that, we calculated the average salary for each of the 6 groups.
-Here’s how much a back-end dev is paid in Great Britain (effective March 2020):
+Here’s how much a back-end dev can be paid in the United Kingdom (data for March 2022):

 Level | Average annual salary (London) | Average annual salary (other cities & towns) |